 You might ask why do I need to know how to compress a PDF on Mac?
 Well, there are clearly at least two reasons.

-If you need to email your thesis with lots of diagrams, tables, images and tons of text pages with the very limited size of the e-mail, compressing your PDF file is easiest and simplest way to solve this problem.
+If you need to email your thesis with lots of diagrams, tables, images and tons of text pages with the very limited size of the email, compressing your PDF file is easiest and simplest way to solve this problem.

 You want to read your colleague’s bulky annual report on iPhone on your way home.
 And we all know that annual reports tend to be rather huge.
 How do you minimize the space in the iPhone memory occupied by this kind of PDF file?
-The answer is compress the PDF file.
+The answer is to compress the PDF file.

-Thus, how to efficiently resize PDF file without losing one letter, digit or image.
+Thus, how to efficiently resize PDF file without losing one letter, digit or image?
 We think that downloading PDF Expert for free is one of the most reasonable solutions.

 The only thing left to do is save new PDF file or (which is just awesome) send the new PDF file promptly via email.

 What’s really cool is that PDF Expert gives you the option to ‘Share’ the file directly from this pop-up window, along with the usual ‘Save’ and ‘Save As’ options.
 When you click on ‘Share’ the app non-destructively creates a copy of your PDF file with a smaller file size and lets you pick what app you’d like to Share to.
 The original “heavier” file is left intact, so if you need to make any changes to the original file, you can easily do that.

 PDF Expert actually creates a lighter copy of your original file, allowing you to retain the “heavier” version of the document.